 Market soundings are communications of information made by either issuers or their professional agents prior to the announcement of a transaction (usually a placing of financial instruments) and sometimes accompanied by the announcement of a corporate finance transaction (e.g. an acquisition).
-Such soundings may themselves amount to inside information (this will need to be determined on a case by case basis and the assessment documented by the firm).
-Staff should also be aware that, once they have received such a sounding, they are likely to appear on the list of market sounding recipients that must be compiled by the firm, as well as said issuer/agent.
+Such soundings may themselves amount to inside information.